 Have you recently suffered a knee, foot, or ankle injury and are confined to crutches.
 Crutches have been around for a long time and without much of a change.
 While crutches are proven to effectively unload the weight off of your injured leg or foot speeding up recovery time, they are extremely uncomfortable.
 There is underarm pain, not to mention how awkward it is to use them.
 They also always seem to get in the way and you can’t use both of your hands.

 Most if not all of us have used crutches at one time or another due to a lower leg injury.
 I remember my first time using crutches after I suffered a bad ankle sprain playing basketball in high school, man did that hurt.
 My doctor had me wear a serious ankle brace and prescribed me a pair of brand new shiny crutches.
 I used those crutches for about 2 painstaking weeks.
 The day I finally was able to put weight back on my ankle and get rid of those crutches was a great day in my young adult life.
 Fast forward fifteen years and know there are some awesome crutch alternatives, that are making the traditional pair of crutches go the way of the dinosaurs.

-Knee walkers are one of my favorite crutch alternatives for lower leg injuries.
-Just like a crutch a knee walker works by keeping all of your weight off your injured leg.
-But unlike a crutch, a knee walker places your weight on your uninjured leg and shin instead of your forearms or underarms.
+Knee walkers or knee scooters are one of my favorite crutch alternatives for lower leg injuries.
+Just like a crutch a knee walker or knee scooter works by keeping all of your weight off your injured leg.
+But unlike a crutch, a knee walker or knee scooter places your weight on your uninjured leg and shin instead of your forearms or underarms.
 This will help alleviate some of the pain of using crutches.
 Who really doesn’t like scooting around instead of walking.
 It makes having an injury just a little more tolerable.